-We’re Going on a Bear Hunt by by Helen Oxenbury.
-This books is beloved classic.
-Children particularly enjoy spotting small details in illustrations on each page as it takes them on adventure with a family and their dog to catch a bear.
-This books makes it easy for children to read it to adults.
-They love hear it over and over again and later retell the story with their own words.
-Other books by by Helen Oxenbury can be found here.
+We’re Going on a Bear Hunt by Helen Oxenbury.
+This book is a beloved classic.
+Children particularly enjoy spotting small details in illustrations on each page as it takes them on an adventure with a family and their dog to catch a bear.
+This book makes it easy for children to read to adults.
+They love hearing it over and over again and later retell the story in their own words.
+Other books by Helen Oxenbury can be found here.

 Harold and the Purple Crayon by Crockett Johnson.
-Simplicity of this books makes it very appealing and fun to read.
-Children are encouraged to identify different shapes that surround them.
+The simplicity of this book makes it very appealing and fun to read.
+Children are encouraged to identify the different shapes that surround them.

 My Big Book of Everything by Roger Priddy – This is a great book that helps build vocabulary.
-It is divided by topics and groups – very engaging and great for short reading sessions with toddlers.
-It encourages them to talk and name objects, animals and places they see, learn new words.
-The photographic pictures are very clear and colourful.
+It is divided into topics and groups – very engaging and great for short reading sessions with toddlers.
+It encourages them to talk and name objects, animals, and places they see, and learn new words.
+The photographic pictures are self-explanatory and colorful.
 You really can’t go wrong with offering any of Roger Priddy’s books to your toddler.
 They are all amazing!

-At My House (Lift-the-Flap Shadow Books) by Roger Priddy – Another great book for developing vocabulary with photographs and matching shadows.
+At My House (Lift-the-Flap Shadow Books) by Roger Priddy – Another excellent book for developing vocabulary with photographs and matching shadows.

-Farm (Look and Say Board Books) by Jo Litchfield – This board book with soft colours teaches children about farmyard and farm animals.
-Pictures are labeled which is perfect for improving word-recognition skills.
+Farm (Look and Say Board Books) by Jo Litchfield – This board book with soft colors teaches children about farmyards and farm animals.
+Pictures are labeled which is perfect for improving word recognition skills.
 More amazing books edited by Jo can be found here.

 Baby’s First Sounds Board book by Hinkler Books – This is perfect for the youngest ones.
-The photos are large and very clear, each pictures has corresponding label of the sound.
+The photos are large and very clear, each picture has the corresponding label of the sound.

-God Loves You (Peek-a-Boo Promises series) Board book by Michelle Medlock Adams – My daughter has a very special place in her heart for this book.
-Illustrations catch child’s attention right away and all the concepts are easy for little ones to grasp.
-It’s a sweet book that helps children understand how great and broad God’s unconditional love for them.
+God Loves You (Peek-a-Boo Promises series) Board book by Michelle Medlock Adams – My daughter has an extraordinary place in her heart for this book.
+Illustrations catch a child’s attention right away, and all the concepts are easy for little ones to grasp.
+It’s a sweet book that helps children understand how tremendous and broad God’s unconditional love is for them.

 Big and Little by Margaret Miller – Ideal addition to Montessori home and classroom library.
 Simple phrases for little ones to learn and comprehend one at a time.
-It has a collection of photographs from everyday life children can easily recognise and relate to.
-I believe every single book of Margaret Miller is the must-have in Montessori Toddler Classroom.
+It has a collection of photographs from everyday life children can easily recognize and relate to.
+I believe every single book by Margaret Miller is a must-have in Montessori Toddler Classroom.

 Messy (Very First Picture Book) Board book by Nicola Tuxworth – There are so many ways for children to get messy.
-Many young kids do not feel comfortable with getting their hands dirty.
-This books encourages children to get messy and have some fun!
+Many young kids do not feel comfortable getting their hands dirty.
+This book encourages children to get messy and have some fun!

-My First Book About Me (Baby Face) by Teresa Culkin-Lawrence – The main advantage of this book – gorgeous and delightful illustrations.
-It teaches children about 4 different senses and organs that help them to learn and discover the world around them.
+My First Book About Me (Baby Face) by Teresa Culkin-Lawrence – The main advantage of this book – is the gorgeous and delightful illustrations.
+It teaches children about four different senses and organs that help them to learn and discover the world around them.

 Eco People on the Go!
 (Teenie Greenies) Board book by Jan Gerardi – Interactive book for little ones with flipping pages.
-Children learn simple words that teaches about all sorts of ways people can be active outside.
-The whole collection of the author is absolutely wonderful!
+Children learn simple words and about all sorts of ways, and people can get active outside.
+The whole collection of the author is wonderful!

-Noisy by Shirley Hughes – This book is very sweet with gorgeous and realistic illustrations.
-It provides just right amount of new words and vocabulary for little ones.
+Noisy by Shirley Hughes – This book is delightful with gorgeous and realistic illustrations.
+It provides a just-right amount of new words and vocabulary for little ones.
 My children request to read it over and over again.

-Lifesize Animal Counting Book by DK Publishing – You probably can notice how worn out this books is.
+Lifesize Animal Counting Book by DK Publishing – You probably can notice how worn out this book is.
 This is because it is very popular with my children.
-The photographs are just beautiful, it teaches children about all sorts of animals and allows them to compare their sizes.
+The photographs are beautiful, it teaches children about all sorts of animals and allows them to compare their sizes.
 This book is a bit tricky to find new for some reason.
-We got it from second hand baby market.
-Here is another book with similar concept – Life-Size Zoo: From Tiny Rodents to Gigantic Elephants, An Actual-Size Animal Encyclopedia.
+We got it from the second-hand baby market.
+Here is another book with a similar concept – Life-Size Zoo: From Tiny Rodents to Gigantic Elephants, An Actual-Size Animal Encyclopedia.